LidiaMorejudo/therapycentre/README.md

 As a **Site User**, I can view the therapy centre’s booking policy before submitting the form so that I know what to expect.

-As a Site Admin, I can view all upcoming bookings by day, week, or month so that I can ensure sessions are properly scheduled and staffed.
+As a **Site Admin**, I can view all upcoming bookings by day, week, or month so that I can ensure sessions are properly scheduled and staffed.

-✅ EPIC: Manage Bookings
+**EPIC 2: Manage Bookings**

 As a **Site User**, I can register an account so that I can view and manage my bookings online.

 As a **Site User**, I can log in to my account from any device so that I can access or update my bookings at any time.